Six weeks prior to surgery

 - Before going to bed, take gabapentin 400 mg tablet.
 (Your doctor will prescribe)

-- Except as instructed by your surgeon or anesthesiologist, take nothing by mouth after midnight.
+- Except as instructed by your surgeon or anesthesiologist, take nothing by mouth for 24 hours before surgery.
+Avoid red or purple liquids.

 Day of surgery